codeurjc/micronaut-spring-graal-maven-example/README.md

 $ docker run --rm -it -v "$PWD":/project -w /project oracle/graalvm-ce:1.0.0-rc8 /bin/bash build-native-image.sh
 </pre>

-*NOTE:* We are using GraalVM RC8 (instead of RC9, the latest at time of writing this doc, because in RC9 there are a [regression](https://github.com/oracle/graal/issues/494).
+> **NOTE:** We are using GraalVM RC8 (instead of RC9, the latest at time of writing this doc, because in RC9 there is a [regression](https://github.com/oracle/graal/issues/494).

 Unfortunately, executing this command leads to the following error: